-where $\eta_0=0$.
-Again we note that all these reductions are integrable by IST.
-The corresponding Lax representations are obtained from the Lax representation (\ref{5.33})-(\ref{5.34}) as the corresponding reductions.
-In (1+1) dimensions that is if $y=x$, this system reduces to the (1+1)-dimensional HMBE which has the form (see e.g. \cite{C1}-\cite{C2})
+where $\upeta_0=0$.
+Again, we note that all of these reductions admit the Lax representations and, in this~sense, are integrable.
+The corresponding Lax representations are obtained from the Lax representation (\ref{5.33}) and (\ref{5.34}) as the corresponding reductions.
+In (1 + 1) dimensions, that is if $y=x$, this system reduces to the (1 + 1)-dimensional HMBE, which has the form (see, e.g., \cite{C1,C2})

 Its Lax representation reads as

 where